mongodb/mongo-perf/README.md

 ### <a name="local"></a>Local Usage
 ---------------
 The runner script has a `--local` flag which is used to differentiate between local machine runs and buildbot runs.
+Use the `--multidb` flag to indicate if you want a single database or multiple databases for each connection (by default, mongo-erf writes to a `bench_results` database).

 ##### Benchmarks
 <pre><code># compile the C++ driver